 Construction Managers

 A construction manager takes charge of projects of all kinds, from residential and commercial to federal, working with engineers and architects to achieve completion on time and on budget.
-Construction managers plan timelines, analyse blueprints for time and cost estimates, hire workers, monitor progress, and obtain all permits.
+Construction managers plan timelines, analyze blueprints for time and cost estimates, hire workers, monitor progress, and obtain all permits.
 Construction managers can command salaries of over $100,000 per year.

 Electronic Engineers